 Plants look like skeletons of themselves.
 The beetles feed on the plant tissue and leave only the veins, creating a tell-tale skeleton appearance.

 Grass may turn brown where the grubs have eaten the lawn's roots.
 Since the larva spends the winter under the soil, the grass’ roots provide the perfect food source.
 Once the roots are decimated, the grass dies in those spots.

-Blossoms my look stunted or jagged.
+Blossoms may look stunted or jagged.
 The beetles also like to feed on blossoms.
 Since there are no veins in the blossom, you might see more of a jagged pattern around the edges of the petals.

-When you’re determining how to kill Japanese Beetles naturally, using a product such as Safer® Brand Grub Killer will eliminate the Japanese Beetles at their larval stage, and Safer® Brand Japanese Beetle Trap will eliminate adult beetles and allow your plants and grass to grow healthy, all year long.
+When you’re determining how to kill Japanese Beetles using a product such as Safer® Brand Slug & Snail Killer will eliminate the Japanese Beetles at their larval stage, and Safer® Brand Japanese Beetle Trap will eliminate adult beetles and allow your plants and grass to grow healthy, all year long.

 These striking but destructive beetles can destroy plants, trees, and grassy areas, leading to plant loss, crop loss, and financial loss.